Q: How many credits are required for the MBA?

-A: Our courses are offered in seven-week sessions and our program is not a cohort program, giving you the flexibility to take classes whenever is most convenient. meeting during evening hours and/or Saturdays.
-Classes that meet during the week are usually scheduled for two days a week, for three hours per session for seven weeks, while Saturday classes meet for six hours on seven Saturdays.
-Due to COVID-19, we offer flexible instructional modes designed to help you reach key learning outcomes and allow you to engage with faculty, peers, and course content.
+A: Our courses are offered in seven-week sessions and our program is not a cohort program, giving you the flexibility to take classes whenever is most convenient.
+Our classes are usually scheduled one or two days a week, during the evening hours, for three hours per session.

 Q: Is the GMAT or GRE ever waived?

 A: The Admissions Committee considers a number of factors in the review of MBA applications.
 The GMAT is important because it provides information about an applicant's skills that are important in business school and which relate to an applicant’s potential for success in the program.
 We encourage all applicants to take the GMAT or the GRE.
 Some applicants, however, may be eligible for a GMAT or GRE waiver.